 The most healthy, nourishing and lightly spiced soup, filled with beans, lentils and greens.
+Use dried or canned beans and your favorite greens, depending on what you have on hand!

 - 3 tablespoons olive oil